It took me 3 visits to London for the city to finally sink under my skin. I found it expensive, crowded, and honestly, a bit overrated.

 Inside, the palace is next-level extra with a whopping 775 rooms.
 The drawing room and grand staircase are especially jaw-dropping.
 However, you can see only the inside by purchasing a ticket to the State Rooms.

-Even if you can’t go inside the Buckingham Palace during your time in London, make sure you save time to see the changing of the guard: it’s a true must-see, whether you’re in London for 4 days or 1.
+Even if you can’t go inside the Buckingham Palace during your time in London, make sure you save time to see the changing of the guard: it’s a true must-see, whether your London itinerary is for 4 days or 1.

 Stroll through Saint James’ Park